Five-Percent Nation: The Universal Language

 The Supreme Mathematics and Supreme Alphabet are key concepts in the Five Percent Nation.
 The Supreme mathematics is a system of understanding numerals alongside concepts and qualitative representations that are used along with the Supreme Alphabet.
 The Supreme Mathematics is thought to be the highest system of numerology in the NGE, used to give qualitative value to numbers in addition to quantity.
-How the values associated with each number were derived are currently unknown.
+How the values associated with each number were derived is unknown.
 The numerals are as follows: